Are you moving house in Dubai soon? Here’s a step-by-step guide to keep things simple

 As per Dubai’s property laws, a tenant must give at least 90 days notice prior to the end of the tenancy contract to inform the landlord that they are not renewing and wish to move out.

 If you secured your current tenancy through a real estate agent in Dubai, it would be wise to let them know too – as they’ll no doubt be a huge, helping hand during your moving process… And will probably be able to help you start finding your new apartment to buy, or villa to rent in Dubai.

 2. Book a Dubai moving company if necessary

 There are moving companies in Dubai that sell packages you’re able to purchase to ensure a smooth move – in fact, many movers offer a maintenance/decorating/moving package that spans two or three days so you can plan accordingly.

 For instance, you can find offers that include a package for AED 3000, which involves re-decorating your current home as well as packing and moving your items and furniture – and re-building them in your new place.
 Definitely worth the money!

 3. Return current apartment/villa back to its original condition

-Unbeknownst to many tenants living in Dubai, the law stipulates that any property rented must be returned to its original condition as it was when you first moved in… If you wish to receive your deposit back.
+Unbeknownst to many tenants living in Dubai, the law that used to stipulate that any property be returned to its original condition has now changed.
+In fact, it is no longer the tenants' duty to return a unit back to how it was when they first moved in.

 4. During this time – go house hunting!